arifintahu/stargaze-nft-transfer/README.md

   </p>
 </div>

-`Stargaze NFT Transfer` is an UI for CW721 contract.
+`Stargaze NFT Transfer` is an UI for Stargaze ICS721.
 It enables the transfer of NFTs from Stargaze to the different chain through IBC transfer.

 ## Features